 When checking your or your partner’s moles and spots, look out for the following changes1:

-- Colour – an existing mole that changes colour
+- Colour – a mole that changes colour, has different colour shades or appears blotchy

 - Size – an existing mole that gets bigger

-- Shape – an existing mole that develops an irregular border or increases in height
+- Shape – a mole that develops an irregular border, increases in height or appears asymmetrical

-- Elevation - an existing mole that develops a raised area
+- Elevation - a mole that develops a raised area

-- An existing mole that starts itching or bleeding
+- A mole that starts itching or bleeding

 EXAMPLES OF MELANOMA ON THE BODY

-The good news is that if detected early, melanoma can be effectively treated3.
+The good news is, that if caught early, 90% of Melanomas can be cured with surgery.2

 1. Australian Cancer Council https://www.cancer.org.au/about-cancer/types-of-cancer/skin-cancer/melanoma.html